 Residential and Commercial Construction • Brick Masonry • Carpentry • Plumbing • Residential Wiring

 LLCC offers the following programs to successfully equip you for a career in construction occupations.
-Learn more about the course requirements for each program:

 Students are expected to have a basic set of construction tools.
+Books sold separately.